 The water within Mendon's public water system comes from the Town of Hopedale.
 This water comes from several wells in a few locations.
 The main location is the well field on Mill Street within the Hopedale golf course.
-At this location, over 30 wells are being pumped by a vacuum system which supplies the majority of water to be treated.
-Additionally, water comes from 5 separate wells located amongst the property of the treatment plant itself.
-More information about the watershed is available on the U.S. Environmental Protection Agency (EPA) Surf Your Watershed web site at www.epa.gov/surf.
+At this location, more than 30 wells are being pumped by a vacuum system which supplies the majority of water to be treated.
+Additionally, water comes from 5 separate wells located around the treatment plant itself.
+More information about the watershed is available on the U.S. Environmental Protection Agency (EPA) Surf Your Watershed website at: www.epa.gov/surf